aweymo-ui/aerial_timelapse/content/3_gee.md

 }
 ```

-Finally, one of the convenient things about working with Google Earth Engine is that you can export videos, images and interactive maps you generate directly into your Drive.
-The exported video files can be converted into GIF files and loaded onto project sites like we see below.
+**Finally**, one of the convenient things about working with Google Earth Engine is that you can export videos, images and interactive maps you generate directly into your Drive.
+The exported video files can be converted into GIF files and loaded onto project sites like we will see on the following slide.